From the Beginning: Key Transitions in the First 15 Years of DNSSEC

 As DNSSEC deployment has grown, numerous studies have incrementally tracked its deployment.
 Among the first measurement studies, Osterweil~\etal~\cite{Osterweil:2008:QOS:1452520.1452548} observed that longitudinal measurement of DNSSEC deployment were critical to understand its health, and proposed a set of three metrics to summarize the status of the global deployment.
 Subsequent large-scale measurements~\cite{182950} reported to confirm earlier findings, but also began to raise concerns about validating resolvers and the limited number of users being protected by DNSSEC.

 More recent work~\cite{chung2017longitudinal} has conducted large-scale longitudinal analysis of the global DNSSEC deployment.
-There, the authors examined two years of DNSSEC deployment data.
-Among the concerns addressed was the identification of key management errors as an area for concern.
+Therein, the authors examined two years of DNSSEC deployment data and addressed the identification of key management errors as an area for concern.
 The authors also discussed the subject of recycled keys as key ``sharing'' and flagged the behavior as an error.
 Recycled keys are those that were shared in separate zones or used, removed, and then re-used.
 DNSSEC zones are often presumed to create distinct keys for themselves without sharing usage with other zones, and that once a key expires and completes its operational lifetime, it will not be used again.
-In our paper, we treated each appearance of a recycled key as being a new key, because when being re-used its operational life cycle is different.
+In our paper, we treated each appearance of a recycled key as a new key, because when being re-used its operational life cycle is different.